TerrenceMiao/LLM/LLM-Test-DeepSeek.md

 - **Integrity** means adherence to moral principles or honesty, fitting the letter constraints perfectly.

-Solve a nine-letter word anagram using the letters "I" "D" "E" "A" "L" "P" "U" "T" "T"
+Solve a nine-letter word anagram using the letters I D E A L P U T T
 ---

 <think>